 Grid systems and components

 Another useful tool that I regularly use is Twitter Bootstrap.
-One common problem for us, front-end web developers, is that we can sometimes get stuck in same patterns.
+One common problem for us, front-end web developers, is that we can sometimes get stuck in the same patterns.
 We may not even notice that we keep on using the same features over and over again.
-But not when you use Twitter Bootstrap.
+But that is not the case when you use Twitter Bootstrap.
 This UI framework combats this common problem by turning common elements into variations.
 In other words, it makes the front-end web development much easier and much faster.
-Twitter Bootstrap is the most popular HTML, CSS and JS framework for developing responsive websites, but there are some other popular frameworks you can try out too, such as Skeleton and Foundation.
+Twitter Bootstrap is the most popular HTML, CSS and JS framework for developing responsive websites, but there are some other popular frameworks you can try out too, for example, Skeleton and Foundation.

 - Run HTML Validator – to check your code for syntax errors;

 - Run Gulp – to automate repetitive tasks

 - If you don’t want to use Gulp to compress your photos and minimize the size of your JS and CSS, you can do it manually yourself on other online platforms, such as CompressPNG, CompressJPG, JSCompress, CSS Minifier etc;

 - Run Google PageSpeed, Pingdom and GTMetrix for additional testings and statistics;